 - The basic rule for an EU payment is that a payer and a recipient share the costs of the payment service.
 However, exceptions can be made for currency exchange.

 - Check the fees your bank charges to transfer money.

 At some banks in Sweden, you can apply for e-ID and an ID card, With an e-ID you can prove your identity and sign agreements and transactions with public agencies and businesses, by confirming your identity or your purchase with a code.

 When you move to Sweden, you should contact the Swedish Tax Agency (Skatteverket) and ask them to issue you with a Swedish ID card.
 In Sweden, the ID card is used in many different situations in everyday life.

 When you apply for a loan, the lender must carry out a credit check to examine whether you have the financial capability to pay interest on the loan and repayments.
 To evaluate your ability to pay, the bank’s credit check must be based on sufficient information about your financial position.

 Banks cannot carry out credit checks across the Nordic borders.
 Banks in Sweden can only obtain information about events in Sweden.

 If you work in another country, the bank conducting a credit check cannot see that you have an income, so you must confirm it in some other way, such as by submitting documents that show you have a certain income.
 Examples are employment contracts and salary slips.

-Bank websites have calculation tools that help you to calculate the monthly costs you can afford when you borrow money to buy a property.
-The Swedish Consumers' Banking and Finance Bureau also has a calculation tool for housing loans, Bolånekalkyl, which you can use if you wish to buy a property.
+Bank websites have calculation tools that help you calculate the monthly costs you can afford when you borrow money to buy a property.
+The Swedish Consumers' Banking and Finance Bureau also has a calculation tool for housing loans, Bolånekalkyl, which you can use when you want to buy a property.

 The banks set their own terms and conditions for lending.
-However, they must not treat EU/EEA citizens differently on the grounds of nationality.
+However, they must not treat EU citizens differently on the grounds of nationality.